-- (a) Whenever there is a five percent or greater decrease in the published FMR in effect sixty (60) days before the contract anniversary (for the unit sizes specified in the HAP contract) as compared with the FMR in effect one year before the contract anniversary; - (b) Whenever the Allegheny County Housing Authority approves a change in the allocation of responsibility for utilities between the owner and the tenant; - (c) Whenever the HAP contract is amended to substitute a different contract unit in the same building; and - (d) Whenever there is any other change that may substantially affect the reasonable rent. - 3.
-How to Determine Reasonable Rent the private unassisted market, which may include comparable unassisted units in the premises or project.
+- (a) Whenever there is a five percent or greater decrease in the published FMR in effect sixty (60) days before the contract anniversary (for the unit sizes specified in the HAP contract) as compared with the FMR in effect one year before the contract anniversary; - (b) Whenever the Allegheny County Housing Authority approves a change in the allocation of responsibility for utilities between the owner and the tenant: - (c) Whenever the HAP contract is amended to substitute a different contract unit in the same project; and - (d) Whenever there is any other change that may substantially affect the reasonable rent.

+3. How to Determine Reasonable Rent